EventStore/documentation/docs/getting-started/concepts/README.md

 | payment-gateway | Represents all events from an external payment gateway  |

 Designing streams and deciding which events belong to which stream involves balancing performance, scalability, and maintainability.
 Understanding the trade-offs is the starting point for designing streams that best suit organizational goals.

+## Next Steps

+- [EventStoreDB Training Video Series](https://www.youtube.com/playlist?list=PLWG5TK2D4U_Nb4rWdiQw2jNWYSaBm7lT_): Learn more about the details around events, streams, and the event log.

+- [EventStoreDB Stream Documentation](/server/v24.10%20Preview%201/features/streams.html): Gain a deeper understanding of how stream works.

+- [EventStoreDB Client Documentation](/clients/grpc/getting-started.html): Understand how to work with events and streams programmatically.

+- [An End-To-End Example With EventStoreDB](https://www.youtube.com/watch?v=vIUw-jKpKfQ) Watch how to build an application with EventStoreDB